 A quick story behind this Google Tag Manager blog

 Welcome to my blog, dedicated to Google Tag Manager.
 I also cover other topics related to web analytics, but GTM takes the main spot.

-When I started using Google Tag Manager in early 2013, I struggled with almost everything.
+When I started using Google Tag Manager in 2013/2014, I struggled with almost everything.
 There was from little to no information about how to get started and achieve something meaningful. iI addition to that, the user interface was clunky and difficult to understand.